Anti-literacy laws in the United States: State anti-literacy laws

-Mississippi state law required a white person to serve up to a year in prison as "penalty for teaching a slave to read."
+Mississippi state law required a white person to serve up to a year in prison as "penalty for teaching a slave to read".

 A 19th-century Virginia law specified: "[E]very assemblage of negroes for the purpose of instruction in reading or writing, or in the night time for any purpose, shall be an unlawful assembly.
 Any justice may issue his warrant to any office or other person, requiring him to enter any place where such assemblage may be, and seize any negro therein; and he, or any other justice, may order such negro to be punished with stripes."

-In North Carolina, black people who disobeyed the law were sentenced to whipping while whites received a fine and/or jail time.
+In North Carolina, black people who disobeyed the law were sentenced to whipping while whites received a fine, jail time, or both.

-AME Bishop William Henry Heard remembered from his enslaved childhood in Georgia that any slave caught writing "suffered the penalty of having his forefinger cut from his right hand."
+AME Bishop William Henry Heard remembered from his enslaved childhood in Georgia that any slave caught writing "suffered the penalty of having his forefinger cut from his right hand".
 Other formerly enslaved people had similar memories of disfigurement and severe punishments for reading and writing.

+Arkansas, Kentucky, Maryland and Tennessee were the only slave states that did not enact a legal prohibition on educating slaves.

+It is estimated that only 5% to 10% of enslaved African Americans became literate, to some degree, before the American Civil War.

 Restrictions on the education of black students were not limited to the South.
 While teaching blacks in the North was not illegal, many Northern states, counties, and cities barred black students from public schools.
-What few schools there were for black students were projects funded by donations from Quakers and other philanthropists.
-The attempt in 1831 to open a college for black students in New Haven, Connecticut was met with such overwhelming local resistance that the project was almost immediately abandoned (see Simeon Jocelyn).
-Private schools in New Hampshire and Connecticut that attempted to educate black and white students together were destroyed by mobs (see Noyes Academy and Canterbury Female Boarding School).
+Until 1869, only whites could attend public schools in Indiana and Illinois.
+Ohio excluded black children from public schools until 1849, when it allowed separate schools for black students.
+Public schools were also almost entirely segregated in Michigan, Minnesota, New Jersey, Pennsylvania, and New York.
+Only Massachusetts had de-segregated public schools before the Civil War (it barred segregation in public schools in 1855).
+An attempt in 1831 to open a college for black students in New Haven, Connecticut was met with such overwhelming local resistance that the project was almost immediately abandoned (see Simeon Jocelyn).
+Private schools that attempted to educate black and white students together, often opened by abolitionists, were destroyed by mobs, as in the case of Noyes Academy in Canaan, New Hampshire and the Quaker Prudence Crandall's Female Boarding School in Canterbury, Connecticut.
+After the Civil War, most Northern states legally prohibited segregation in public schools, although it often continued in practice, including through racially gerrymandered boundaries of school districts, until the Supreme Court in Brown v.
+Board of Education found this unconstitutional.